Key takeaways:

 While AI checkers make plagiarism detection much easier, it is still worthwhile to know how to check for plagiarism manually.
 On the one hand, manual checking is a time-consuming task and requires extensive knowledge of all sources that you use in your work.
 However, it ensures you don’t use borrowed citations without proper referencing.
 Here are some steps that you can take to check plagiarism step-by-step in the most accurate way:

-1. Review Your Sources: You must be familiar with the sources you cite.
+- Review your sources and citations: You must be familiar with the sources you cite.
 Compare your writing to them for phrases or thoughts that are the same.

-2. Paraphrase Properly: Paraphrase carefully and show clearly that you know borrowed material.
+- Paraphrase properly: Paraphrase carefully and show clearly that you know borrowed material.
 Use indirect quotes according to your referencing style in case you need to cite other authors but do not have direct citation.
 It will also help avoid plagiarism in your work.

 As a result, manual checking can detect paraphrased plagiarism that AI tools may miss.
 Also, it helps verify proper citations and quote attribution.
 However, this method has its cons, because it’s time-consuming, especially for long documents.
 Beside, it's nice to mention that it’s absolutely not scalable for multiple papers or large research projects.